The Gross-Zagier formula on singular moduli for Shimura curves: QM abelian surfaces

 \section{QM abelian surfaces}

 In this section we give a brief review of the basic theory of QM abelian surfaces.
 For the remainder of this paper fix an indefinite quaternion algebra $B$ over $\QQ$ and a maximal order $\Oo_B$ of $B$.
 We do not exclude the case where $B$ is split, that is, where $B = \MM_2(\QQ)$.
-As $B$ is split at $\infty$, all maximal orders of $B$ are conjugate by elements of $B^\times$.
+As $B$ is split at $\infty$, all maximal orders of $B$ are conjugate by elements of $B^\times$ and hence isomorphic as rings (combine 17.4.10, 17.4.13, and 17.8.3 of \cite{Voight}).
 Let $d_B$ be the discriminant of $B$.

 \begin{definition} Let $S$ be a scheme.
 A \textit{QM abelian surface} over $S$ is a pair $(A, i)$ where $A \to S$ is an abelian scheme of relative dimension $2$ and $i : \Oo_B \hookrightarrow \End_S(A)$ is an injective ring homomorphism. \end{definition}